iam-AbhishekYadav/Python/14_OOPs.md

 - Static method is a type of method that does not require any instance to be called.
 - Static method that don't use the self parameter (Work at class level).
-- It is very similar to the class method but the difference is that the static method doesn't have a mandatory argument like reference to the object − self or reference to the class
+- It is very similar to the class method but the difference is that the static method doesn't have a mandatory argument like reference to the object − self or reference to the class.
+- Static method can't access or modify class state and generally for utility.

 ## How to Create Static Method in Python?